core-wg/transport-indication/draft-ietf-core-transport-indication.md

 however, no urgent need for this optimization is currently known that warrants the extra scrutiny.
 \]

+## Self-description as a unique proxy

+The level of assurance a client needs from a server to elide the Uri-Host option in a request that was created from a URI with no IP address literal has been a controversial topic.
+\[ Should we dig up old conversations, link to https://github.com/core-wg/wiki/wiki/CoAP-FAQ#q4, or just let the weight of a WG consensus-document-to-be do its work? \]

+The `has-unique-proxy` relation provides an easy way for a server to indicate that this is in fact allowed:
+A server can publish a statement such as `</>;rel=has-unique-proxy` in its `/.well-known/core` file.
+A client that receives and understands it can thus elide the Uri-Host option in requests to the server as per the definition of the relation.

 # Third party proxy services {#thirdparty}

 A server that is aware of a suitable cross proxy may use the has-proxy relation to advertise that proxy.